-- a new substation north of Ballarat to Bendigo to Shepparton to Wagga Wagga (Shepparton Route), or
+- a new substation north of Ballarat to Bendigo to Shepparton to Wagga Wagga (Shepparton Route), and

 - a new substation north of Ballarat to Kerang to Darlington Point (or Dinawan) to Wagga Wagga (Kerang Route).

 In July 2022, the Western "Kerang Route" was selected as the preferred alignment.

 |Debt Finance:||Federal Government|

 |Debt Finance:||Clean Energy Finance Corportation|

 |Jul 2019||AEMO released an Insights Paper in support of the 2018 Integrated Systems Plan that the most optimal outcome could be having KerangLink in 2026-27 commissioned around the same time Snowy 2.0 finished.|

 |Dec 2019||In December 2019, AEMO and TransGrid commenced a joint RIT-T which aims to assess the technical and economic viability of expanding interconnector capacity between Victoria and New South Wales, and realise net market benefits.|